mjenior/promptpal/README.md

 python setup.py install
 ```

-Before using the tool, a helpful step set up your OpenAI API key.
+Before using the tool, a helpful step is to also set up your OpenAI API key.
 Otherwise you'll need to provide to the app directly (described below).

 Set the OPENAI_API_KEY as an environment variable:
 ```bash
 export OPENAI_API_KEY="your_openai_api_key"
 ```

 That's it!
-The assistant app comes pre-compiled and is executable directly from the downloaded directory.
+The installation adds the "assistant" shortcut alias to your bash profile which will directly call the app in terminal.

 ## Usage